 - First, we’ll start with the half hour free consult, so we can decide if ongoing mentoring is really what you need.
 We’ll also discuss where you are, what you want to write, what your goals are for your writing career at this point, and what you’re looking for in a coach.

 - Then, you can order a package of coaching hours… just one or two to start, or a larger block of time that you can use as needed.
+To order, you just need to send an email.
+We invoice via Paypal.

 - If you just need accountability, you can order a package of half-hour “check-ins” and perhaps add the reading rate for editing — turning in pages for me to read through to give verbal only feedback.

 - Finally, we’ll start to schedule your coaching sessions, and set up regular check-ins via email as needed in addition to recorded phone calls.
+You can schedule your session(s) by emailing, and we’ll get you on the calendar.

 The benefits of ongoing mentoring: